center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 Robustness and precision describe different properties of a detection, and improving one does not necessarily improve the other.

-For example, a detection based on a known malicious hash may be highly discriminating when that exact value is observed.
-However, the adversary can usually change the file—and therefore its hash—without changing the underlying behavior.
-The signal may provide strong confidence when it appears while providing little resistance to evasion.
+A detection based on a known malicious hash, for example, may be highly specific when that value is observed.
+However, an adversary may be able to change the file and therefore its hash without changing the underlying behavior.
+The signal can provide strong confidence when it appears while remaining relatively easy to evade.

 At the other extreme, a detection may observe a system interaction that is required across many implementations of a technique.
-This can provide durable visibility because the adversary has fewer opportunities to avoid the observable.
-But if the same interaction occurs frequently during legitimate activity, the signal alone may not provide enough information to distinguish malicious behavior.
+This can provide more durable visibility, but the interaction may also occur frequently during legitimate activity.

-This means that the strongest detection is not always the most specific signal or the signal that covers the most behavior.
-Detection engineers should consider both dimensions and determine what combination of evidence provides useful visibility for the behavior and environment being monitored.
+The strongest detection is therefore not always the most specific signal or the signal that observes the most behavior.
+Detection engineers should consider both characteristics and determine what combination of evidence provides useful visibility for the behavior and environment being monitored.

-Where a robust signal lacks sufficient precision, additional fields, conditions, environmental information, or correlated activity may provide the context needed to distinguish malicious from benign behavior.
-Where a precise signal is easily changed, more durable behavioral observables may provide additional resistance to adversary evasion.
+Additional fields, conditions, or contextual information can improve the precision of a robust signal.
+Conversely, more durable behavioral observables can strengthen a precise but easily changed signal.

-See :ref:`High-Quality Detection Design Principles
+See :doc:`Building High-Quality Detections
-<high-quality-detection-design-principles>` for guidance on applying these
+<building-high-quality-detections>` for guidance on applying these trade-offs
-trade-offs when designing detection logic.
+during detection design.

 Robustness